masrim2000/object_modeling2/README.md

 # object_modeling

-Scripts for generating 3D models using colmap & openMVG.
+Scripts for generating 3D models using colmap & OpenMVG.

 The scale ambiguity and origin placement problems inherent to SfM are overcome using known camera poses from the eye-in-hand system extracted from ROS tf data.
-Alternatively, a paradigm for using a QR-code with known world location is presented (using a modified version of openMVG).
+Alternatively, a paradigm for using a QR-code with known world location is presented (using a modified version of OpenMVG).

 Blender simulation scenes are provided and used to demonstrate the proposed solutions.